taogen-docs/resources-of-learning/directions/web-frontend-resources.md

 - ⭐**HTML & CSS: Design and Build Web Sites** (2011) by Jon Duckett
 - Web Design with HTML, CSS, JavaScript and JQuery Set (2014) by Jon Duckett
 - Learning Web Design by Jennifer Niederst Robbins
+- HTML and CSS QuickStart Guide (2021) by David DuRocher

 HTML